kjolley/BIGSdb/README.txt

+v1.36.3: *Fix for LINcode and field duplication in exports.
+         *Prevent private submitters from deleting their own public records.
-v1.36.2: *Fix for LINcode prefix field matching in Profile Export plugin. v1.36.1: *Minor update to lincodes.pl script affecting order when adding new
-          batch of profiles.
+         *Improved results header button display. v1.36.2: *Fix for LINcode prefix field matching in Profile Export plugin. v1.36.1: *Minor update to lincodes.pl script affecting order when adding new batch of profiles.